With $ 3,000, could this 2002 Toyota Solara Convertible put it on the moon? - Mash Viral

 H / T to Doug D for connection!

 Help me with NPOCP.
-Contact me at [email protected]m and send me a fixed price tip.
+Contact me at [email protected] and send me a fixed price tip.
 Remember to include your Kinja handle.

 . (tagsToTranslate) Good price or crack pipe (t) NPOCP (t) 2002 Toyota Solara convertible (t) forgotten cars (t) Jalopnik